Skip to content

 The symposium will be mainly in English.
 All plenary sessions, including the keynotes, will be held in English.
 Parallel sessions will be offered in both English and Dutch, with each session scheduled once in English and once in Dutch (not simultaneously).

 Below you will find an initial overview of the programme.
-The first keynote speakers and workshops have been confirmed.
-Additional speakers and activities will be announced at a later stage.

 Programme

-The keynote by Thomas Plogh focuses on a fundamental shift in how we think about health and care.
+The keynote by Thomas Plochg focuses on a fundamental shift in how we think about health and care.
 Within the NEST project, the perspective moves away from illness and costs towards health as a societal value.
 This shift calls not only for different interventions, but also for new ways of financing health, prevention, and communities.
-Plogh introduces the Value Strategy (Batenstrategie): an approach that reframes health as a societal return on investment rather than a cost.
+Plochg introduces the Value Strategy (Batenstrategie): an approach that reframes health as a societal return on investment rather than a cost.
 His keynote shows how vision and practice can come together to organise and finance health in a more sustainable and structural way, at the heart of what NEST stands for.

 Parallel sessions